ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 experiment <- left_join(elongation_long, treatments, by = c("indiv" = "Indiv", "zone" = "Zone"))

 # We see that the new object has the same length as our first data frame, which is what we want.
+And the treatments corresponding to each plant have been added!
 ```
 </section>